eskylake/poler/README.md

 ```

 ### Validation rules
-There are some predefined type validation rules in the base model class that are listed below.
+There are some predefined validation rules in the base model class that are listed below.
 You can add additional types as you want.

 | Rules         | Definition                                            |
 |:-------------:|:-----------------------------------------------------:|